openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Issuance Initiation Request {#issuance_initiation_request}

-The issuer (or any other party wishing to kickstart an issuance into a certain wallet) sends the request as a HTTP GET request or a HTTP redirect to the Issuance Initiation Endpoint URL.
+The issuer (or any other party wishing to kickstart an issuance into a wallet) sends the request as a HTTP GET request or a HTTP redirect to the Issuance Initiation Endpoint URL.

 The following request parameters are defined: